ferrucc-io/ferruccio/content/posts/healthcare.md

 ## 10 + 3 -> Conclusion

-Today with more incompetent doctors and less money in healthcare people would get worse healthcare.
+With more incompetent doctors in the short term people get worse healthcare.

-And in the future too, because of less incentives for research.
+In the long term we'd get even worse results, because of less incentives for research.

 [1] In this blog post we'll talk about "Free Healthcare" and "Socialised Healthcare" as interchangeable terms.